Jcvita/sysadminscripts/README.md

 # Script 2
 Creates linux user accounts and groups from entries in a CSV file
 # Script 3
+Search the filesystem for a file and create a symlink for it wherever the user runs the script from.
+Gives a report of symlinks on the desktop.
 # Script 4